 Here, we'll look at the agreed international radiocarbon curves and features of the curves.

 You can determine the ages of a carbonaceous sample by comparing the carbon content to tree rings with known calendar years.
-If the carbonaceous sample has the same radiocarbon content as the tree rings, you can conclude that they are the same age - fortunately, there is calibration software you can use to help such as Halcon, Kalibr, and PhotoModeler.
+If the carbonaceous sample has the same radiocarbon content as the tree rings, you can conclude that they are the same age.
+Fortunately, you can use calibration software to help, such as Halcon, Kalibr, and PhotoModeler.

 Many trees lay down a ring every year.
 Once the ring is laid down, it is not changed during the life of the tree.
 The rings are helpful as records of the radiocarbon concentration in the past.
 If the tree is a hundred years old, you can measure the radiocarbon in the rings and determine the concentration corresponding to each calendar year.